Classic scary stories for Halloween

 Book cover for The Strange Case of Dr Jekyll and Mr Hyde and other stories

-A masterpiece of Victorian literature.
 Why has Dr Jekyll begun to associate with the ugly and violent Mr Hyde?
 When Jekyll's friend Utterson tries to solve this mystery he uncovers a horrific story of murder and suffering which leads to the terrible revelation of Mr Hyde's true identity.
+Accompanied here by three other memorable stories of horror, murder and the supernatural, The Strange Case of Dr Jekyll and Mr Hyde is a masterpiece of Victorian Gothic literature.

 The Phantom of the Opera